General info

 during the presentation, the student will be asked to show and comment the code of the project

-the student is also asked to answer two randomly choosen about the topics of the course
+the student is also asked to answer two randomly choosen pre-given general questions about the topics of the course